guillaume-chs/angular4-hapijs/README.md

-# Hapi hosting Angular QuickStart Source
+# Hapi hosting Angular 4 QuickStart Source

-This repository turns the [angular.io quickstart](https://angular.io/docs/ts/latest/quickstart.html) into a [Hapi](https://hapijs.com/) plugin.
-It is meant to be a stating point for projects to host Angular application from a Hapi server.
+This repository turns the [angular quickstart](https://github.com/angular/quickstart) into a [Hapi](https://hapijs.com/) plugin.
+It is meant to be a stating point for projects to host Angular 4 application from a Hapi server.

 ## npm scripts

 Useful commands to get up and running are included in npm scripts defined in the `package.json`:

-* "start": "npm run tsc:projects && npm-run-all --parallel tsc:projectsw start:server "
-* "start:server": "nodemon server.js"
-* "tsc:projects": "tsc -p angular-quickstart"
-* "tsc:projectsw": "tsc -w -p angular-quickstart"
+* "build": "tsc -p angular-4-quickstart",
+* "serve": "nodemon server.js",
+* "start": "concurrently \"npm run build:watch\" \"npm run serve\""

 >__Changes from Quickstart:__
 > - This is a Hapi app, so lite-server is not necessary.
 > - nodemon is used to keep the server running until it is canceled from the command line with `ctrl-c`/`cmd-c`.
-> - `tsconfig.json` and `tslint.json` have been relocated with the app.
+> - `tsconfig.json` has been relocated with the app.
 This means that `tsc` needs to be giving a `--project` or `-p` argument.
-For adding/moving/renaming apps, make sure that the `tsc:projects` and `tsc:projectsw` scripts are updated.
+See `npm run build`.

 --------------